LouisvilleMetro/WazeCCPProcessor/README.md

 ## Loading Historic JSON Data Files

 You can also dump any previously collected historic JSON files into your bucket and the processor will go through them and save/update the relevant data into your database.
+Using `aws s3 sync` is a good place to start to copy files in chunks from a previous bucket to a new bucket.

 ### Notes on processing many files at once

 The system will queue up and process every file that gets added to the incoming data bucket.
 This makes it easy to process any old files you may have already collected, or reprocess files later if changes are made that would require it.
 If you should decide to dump a mass of files in the bucket, you may want to consider temporarily disabling all of the foreign keys.
 Doing so will _greatly_ increase throughput, which also means reduced cost to run.
 Disabling the foreign keys is not without risk, though, so it is advisable to create a backup beforehand and understand what you might need to do to clean up should inconsistent data get loaded while the keys are off.
 We are working on a script you can run to disable and re-enable your FKs.

+### Dealing with Problem Files

+If you have JSON files sitting in your `development-tf-waze-data-incoming-***` bucket for an hour or more that means there was an error processing them.
+The errors will show up in your [SQS Queue](https://console.aws.amazon.com/sqs/home) called `development-tf-waze-data-processing-dlq` if you want more details.

+It could be they were saved before you ran your database script.
+In that case, go to your `incoming` bucket, checked all files, select Open, they will all download to your desktop, click Upload, selected those same files, upload them and they will now all process and be moved to `processed`.

+It could be that there are other errors with the file, like a schema change or network issue, etc.  In that case open an Issue in this repo and upload the file and we'll try to see what's wrong and maybe improve the process/code.

 ## Costs